Franz-Josef-Danner/tracking/README.md

 finally removes short ones with ``delete_short_tracks_with_prefix``.
 Remaining tracks are renamed with the ``GOOD_`` prefix.

+#### Automatic registration

+To avoid running these lines manually each time, create a text block in Blender's Text Editor containing the callback registration and enable "Register" so the snippet executes on file load.
+You can also copy the same code to a startup script inside ``scripts/startup`` to run it whenever Blender launches.

 ### Properties

 The panel exposes several options: